The 'Cilento Antico' & Coast of the Sirens - BCILC69

 Day 9 End of the tour

-The tour ends in Paestum after breakfast today.
-A private transfer can take you back to Naples or Salerno.
+The tour ends in Marina di Camerota after breakfast today.
+A short transfer can bring you to the local train station, from where Salerno and Naples are easily reachable.
 A taxi transfer to other destinations can be arranged on request.

 ACCOMMODATION & MEALS